ninmonkey/BackItUp/readme.md

 - count stats how many files (and size) are updated (dest exists, yet source edited)
 - example config
+- redirect main logging.info to STDOUT and still Logger

 # USING_WINDOWS